 We consider it a privilege when you choose to support Earthjustice.
 At Earthjustice, your privacy and security are critically important to us.

 Our fundamental privacy principles are transparency and fairness.
-In keeping with these principles, Earthjustice (“Earthjustice,” “we,” “our” or “us”) wants you to understand what kinds of information we collect about you, why we collect it and how we use or disclose it.
+In keeping with these principles, Earthjustice (“Earthjustice,” “we,” “our” or “us”) wants you to understand what kinds of personal information we collect about you, why we collect it and how we use or disclose it.
 We also want to make sure you know your rights regarding our collection, use and disclosure of your personal information.
 In this policy, the term “personal information” refers to information that identifies you as an individual or relates to you as an identifiable individual.

 We’ve tried to write this policy in a way that’s easy to understand, but some of it is technical.
 If you have any questions or concerns about this policy, please contact us.

 The Kinds Of Information We Collect About You